galaxyproject/training-material/topics/microbiome/tutorials/samestr-strain-detection/tutorial.md

 >    - In *"Tandem Repeat Finder (TRF)"*:
 >        - *"Specify if you want to include the TRF step in the workflow."*: `Skip TRF Step`
 >
->    > <warning-title> If TRF is enabled </warning-title>
+>    > <warning-title> Understanding KneadData's outputs </warning-title>
 >    >
->    > Enabling TRF adds two extra output collections containing only the reads affected by repeat removal.
-These can be useful for checking how many reads remain after TRF, but are not meant to be carried to the next step. `Paired output reads` and `Unmatched reads` are still the correct outputs to use in the next step.
+>    > KneadData runs quality and adapter trimming (Trimmomatic) and host-DNA removal (Bowtie2) as two sequential steps, and reports the result after each step. `Trimmed paired reads` and `Unmatched trimmed reads` are the intermediate result right after trimming only, before host-DNA removal. `Paired output reads` and `Unmatched reads` are the final result, after both trimming and host removal.
+If TRF is enabled, two further output collections are added, containing only the reads affected by repeat removal.
+These are useful for inspection but are not meant to be carried forward.
 >    {: .warning}
 >
 > 2. {% tool [Merge collections](__MERGE_COLLECTION__) %} with the following parameters: